How to Detect Frida Injection Attacks in Android & iOS Apps Using AI

 threatCode | The last six characters of the threat code specify the OS, allowing the Threat Resolution Center to address the attack on the affected device. |

-With Threat-Events™ enabled (turned ON), Mobile developers can get detailed attack intelligence and granular defense control in Mobile applications and create amazing user experiences for all mobile end users when Frida Dynamic Injection is detected.
+With Threat-Events™ enabled (turned ON), Mobile developers can get detailed attack intelligence and granular defense control in Mobile applications and create amazing user experiences for all mobile end users when Frida Injection Attacks is detected.

 Important!
 Replace all placeholder instances of <Context Key> with the specific name of your threat event context key across all language examples.
 This is crucial to ensure your code functions correctly with the intended event data.
 For example, The <Context Key> could be the message, externalID, OS Version, reason code, etc.